NCDA Career Practitioner Institute

 Presenters: Aaron Leson, NCDA Director of Credentialing and members of the Credentialing Commission

 Presentation Series II, 11:15 am - 12:15 pm

 Understanding Your Personality Type and Maximizing Career Success

 The assessment of our personality type can result in a better understanding of how to approach our work, manage our time, problem solve and find the best approaches to decision making.
 During the workshop, you will participate in a progressive self-assessment exercise based on the Myers-Briggs Type Inventory (MBTI).
 According the C. G. Jung’s theory on which the MBTI is based, there are variations in behavior that are orderly and consistent due to basic differences in the ways in which individuals prefer to use their perception and judgment.
 Preferences help us in different ways and to different degrees throughout our lives.

 Resources for Career Development Practitioners and Educators

 How can you empower and inspire your clients/students if you cannot identify and access the necessary resources?
 Internet resources are available 24/7, so take advantage of them!
-NCDA offers so many practical, online resources that the only problem might be identifying these resources when you most need them.
+NCDA also offers publications that are valuable everyday.
+Specifically, an overview of the new “A Comprehensive Guide to Career Assessment (7th ed.)” will be shared (including the new online companion).
 Here is your guide to the award-winning NCDA website and specific career resources that will benefit you and your clients/students.

-Presenter: Melanie Reinersman, NCDA Website & Web Magazine Editor
+Presenter: Melanie Reinersman, NCDA Website & Web Magazine Editor; NCDA Publications Development Director

 Presentation Series III, 1:45 - 2:45 pm